dotwebstack/dotwebstack-framework/docs/service/openapi.md

 [paging settings](core/paging.md).
 If paging is disabled, the generated GraphQL query will not contain the `nodes` wrapper field for paged collections.

-To create page links in responses, JEXL functions are available, which van be used in a `x-dws-expr`, and need to be passed available arguments using existing
+To create page links in responses, JEXL functions are available, which can be used in a `x-dws-expr`, and need to be passed available arguments using existing
 [Response properties expressions](service/openapi?id=response-properties-expression):